 Château Le Terme Blanc

 Having made a career in the environment, Laurent Russac preferred to return to his environment...

 Châteaux Montus et...

-Lionel is an oenologist and vineyard manager at Pierre Fabre's estate, laboratories of the same name, to complement the work already carried out by this renowned company manager, who has put quality at the centre of attention since the estate's creation in 1989.
-Working the grapes from the beginning to the bottling stage allowed him to have an overview.
-This results in wines full of aromas, created for your greatest pleasure!Lire plus Learn more
+If Lionel is an oenologist and vineyard manager at Pierre Fabre's estate, laboratories of the same name, it is to complete the work already carried out by this renowned company manager, who has put the emphasis on the development of new products...Lire plus Learn more

-Passionate about botany and the products of the land, Mr Pierre Fabre, attached to this family land, wanted to build wines that reflect his terroir.
-Following the refusal of local winegrowers to join the PDO, Mr Pierre Fabre sought to develop the quality of the wine and vines in the Domaine D'en Ségur's own name.
+Passionate about botany and the products of the land, Mr Pierre Fabre, attached to this family land, wanted to build wines that reflect the image of his terroir.
+Following the refusal of the local winegrowers to join the PDO, Mr Pierre Fabre sought to develop the quality of the wine and the vines under his own name of Domaine D'en Ségur.

-Lionel, an oenologist by training, first directed the vine part and then, following Caroline Schaller's departure, took over the winemaking part.
+Lionel, an oenologist by training, first managed the vineyard part and then, following the departure of Caroline Schaller, took over the winemaking part.